About UsPortfolioResourcesFAQsContact Us

 However, a simple cover design with a matte or glossy finish keeps things sleek and more affordable.
 Consider your book's market and decide how much you will invest in making that first impression count.

 Your choice of printing method also affects both cost and quality.
-Digital printing works best for smaller runs.
+Creative digital printing is most efficient on smaller runs.
 There's no setup fee, which makes it more affordable for limited quantities, but the cost per book is higher.

 On the other hand, offset printing is designed for larger batches and requires a more expensive setup process, but once you're printing in bulk, the price per unit drops significantly.
 Think about your needs, such as short runs vs. long runs, and choose accordingly.